okazawagouki/Luo_Okazawa_SwitchCost/README.md

 [fig2.m](./fig2.mat): The code will generate figures in Fig. 2.
 It will take a few seconds to generate the figures.

 Similarly, fig*.m will generate the corresponding figures reported in the paper.
-Figures related to model fitting result are more time-consuming, which may take a few minutes on a regular personal computer.

 ## Contact